- A shipping zone is a geographic area that corresponds to an expected delivery time and service price

 What does USPS Priority Mail cost for a one-pound package sent to Texas from Florida?
 Our rate calculator shows only slightly higher prices on economy rates, but steep hikes on expedited delivery.

 Here we see that Zone 5 rates for First Class Mail are roughly the same.
 But expedited delivery with Priority Mail Express jumped by more than $20.
-The increase is expected, given the long distance to delivery.
+The increase is expected, given the long delivery distance.

 The takeaway here is that economy rates are typically similar across USPS zones, but premium services tend to increase between zones.
 This is because expedited delivery services are flown instead of driven, which raises the cost of shipping for the courier.